Bigg Boss 11: Vikas, Akash & Hina Gang Up Against Shilpa; Puneesh Supports Shilpa; Arshi Is BACK!

 Hina Khan

-Hina tells that one can't win by just cooking; else she too would have learnt it.
+Hina tells that one can't win by just cooking; else she too, would have learnt it.
 Even Vikas agrees with her, but a journalist tells them that it is not Khatron Ke Khiladi (to judge contestants by tasks).

 Puneesh Supports Shilpa

 Surprisingly, Puneesh comes to Shilpa's rescue and tells them that Shilpa was the one who was cooking food, when others were busy playing the task.
-Instead of being thankful, they are blaming her.
+Instead of being thankful, they are seen blaming her.
 Puneesh compares Shilpa to those housewifes, who are not given credit for their works.
 Shilpa is seen all in tears!

 Journalists Question Akash & Hina